Help us improve your experience.

 If veriexec is enforced, the output is security.mac.veriexec.state: loaded active enforce.
 If veriexec is not enforced, the output is security.mac.veriexec.state: loaded active.

 You can confirm whether veriexec is working by copying an authorized file (here, /usr/bin/id), to a new location as shown below.
-Veriexec prevents the operation because, although there is a valid fingerprint for /usr/bin/id, there is no fingerprint for /tmp/id even though the file is identical.
+Veriexec blocks the operation. /usr/bin/id has a valid fingerprint, but /tmp/id does not, even though the files are identical.
 What is happening is that veriexec evaluates the underlying Linux properties of the file, which are not identical after being copied, rather than the file itself.

 1. Start the shell.